LewisCM14/rock-paper-scissors/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -
+The live link can be found here - [Rock, Paper, Scissors](https://lewiscm14.github.io/rock-paper-scissors/index.html)

 ## Technologies Used